leledeyuan00/sea-controller/README.md

 # SEA Controller

-This is the project for a controller architechture consisted of FPGA and STM32.
+This is the project for a controller architecture consisted of FPGA and STM32.

 `FreeRTOS` is the project for STM32.
 There is a 1kHz control frequency on it.